 New Year's dip: Europe enjoys a frosty tradition

 How cold?
-"Nine or nine-ten (degrees Celsius), but it's fine, it feels good," said Claudy, who took part with around 1,000 others in the annual rite at Malo-les-Bains, northern France.
+"Nine or nine-ten (degrees Celsius), but it's fine, it feels good," said Claudy, who took part with around 1,000 others in the annual rite at Malo-les-Bains in northern France.

 Similar scenes played out elsewhere in Europe, some themed, others not, with the common denominator a willingness to take the plunge as others cheer from the shore wearing woollen caps and gloves.

-Costumes and glasses of champagne are often part of the fun, though many simply donned a bathing suit and cap and dove in.
+Costumes and glasses of champagne are often part of the fun, though many simply donned a bathing suit and cap and dived in.

-In the Netherlands, a crowd of about 10,000 had a swim in the North Sea at Scheveningen, where the water was a frosty seven deg C and an epic beach bonfire more than 40m high had showered nearby streets with burning embers on New Year's eve.
+In the Netherlands, a crowd of about 10,000 had a swim in the North Sea at Scheveningen, where the water was a frosty 7 deg C and an epic beach bonfire more than 40 metres high had showered nearby streets with burning embers on New Year's eve.

 English visitor Hillary, 28, summed up Tuesday's dip in one word: "glacial".

-Further north, at Norderney Island off the German coast, the North Sea was just five deg C, but 500 people of all ages jumped in just the same.
+Further north, at Norderney Island off the German coast, the North Sea was just 5 degrees C, but 500 people of all ages jumped in just the same.

-These days the event is also a fundraiser for local charities, with evening gowns replacing bathing suits and a Donald Trump lookalike posing for photos.
+These days the event is also a fundraiser for local charities, with evening gowns replacing bathing suits and a lookalike of US President Donald Trump posing for photos.